-While certain factors make ankle injuries more likely – from overtraining to bad mechanics – it’s possible to side-step ankle issues with a little know-how.
 Read on to discover the most common ankle injuries for runners and the crucial steps to take to keep them at bay:

-How does the ankle move when running?
+What does the ankle do during running?

 The ankle also works in tandem with your foot to allow impact-absorbing pronation (inward roll of the foot).
 ‘A locking mechanism within the tarsal bones in the foot creates a stiff foot and ankle for maximum drive forward,’ says Hobrough.
 ‘Pronation takes place when this mechanism unlocks, allowing the foot to absorb the ground force with the least possible impact.’